 At a time when the world is ramping up reforestation efforts, companies like PRT are an essential link in the sustainability chain, serving on the front line in the fight against climate change.

 They can also be attractive investment opportunities.

-Enter Instar Asset Management, a Toronto-based private capital firm specialising in infrastructure investments that deliver essential services across North America.
-Instar spotted the value in PRT, acquiring the company earlier this year and investing in its future with enhanced operations and a plan for growth.
+Enter Instar Asset Management, a Toronto-based private equity firm investing in niche, middle-market businesses that deliver essential products and solutions across North America.
+Instar spotted the value in PRT, acquiring the company in 2021 and investing in its future with enhanced operations and a plan for growth.

 Sustainable forestry is a core component of the global push to reduce carbon emissions and combat the effects of climate change.
 If deforestation continues at its current rate, the impact on the environment will soon become irreversible as temperatures rise and more forest land is degraded.
 Even the Amazon basin now emits more CO2 than it absorbs, a group of Brazilian scientists found this year.

 Reforestation, on the other hand, can reverse some of the damage and improve the outlook for the forestry industry, by creating more opportunities for sustainable cultivation and safeguarding jobs.